osstech-jp/mailman/src/mailman/handlers/docs/decorate.rst

     >>> with open(myfooter_path, 'w') as fp:
     ...     print('footer', file=fp)

-Setting these attributes on the mailing list causes it to use these templates.
+Adding these template URIs to the template manager sets the mailing list up to use these templates.
 Since these are site-global templates, we can use a shorter path.

+    >>> from mailman.interfaces.template import ITemplateManager
+    >>> from zope.component import getUtility
-    >>> mlist.header_uri = 'mailman:///myheader.txt'
+    >>> manager = getUtility(ITemplateManager)
+    >>> manager.set('list:member:regular:header',
+    ...             mlist.list_id, 'mailman:///myheader.txt')
-    >>> mlist.footer_uri = 'mailman:///myfooter.txt'
+    >>> manager.set('list:member:regular:footer',
+    ...             mlist.list_id, 'mailman:///myfooter.txt')

 Text messages that have no declared content type are, by default encoded in ASCII.
 When the mailing list's preferred language is ``en`` (i.e. English),